 Students are cautioned not to pre-register for any class they intend to audit.
 They will have to drop the class(es) from their official schedule and will incur additional financial liability.

 Note: Standard tuition costs apply.
 All individuals auditing classes may register for up to 18-credit hours; enrollment beyond this limit in a single term is not permitted.
 Seating-privilege fee-information for citizens 60 years of age or older is found below under “Registration for Floridians over 60 Years of Age.”

 - During the first week of classes, obtain the audit approval form online at http://registrar.fsu.edu/forms/audit_registration.pdf, or you may pick up an audit approval form from the Office of the University Registrar.

 - Fill out the form and obtain both the instructor’s approval and clearance from University Health Services.

 - Return the approved form to the Office of the University Registrar for final approval and class registration.
-Registration must be completed to attend a course.
+Registration must be completed to attend a class.

-- Pay fees during fee payment at A1500 University Center.
-No waivers or deferments may be used, except for those age sixty or over.
+- Pay fees during the fee payment period at A1500 University Center.
+No waivers or deferments may be used by anyone under 60 years of age.

 - Present the form to your instructor at the next class meeting.